 Coupons are suffering from declining redemption rates.
 This is due in part to the increasing avalanche of coupons being distributed.
 In the future, marketers must look at coupons as only a weapon in a broader tactical effort, never as a strategy.
 Strategy implies long-term vision and planning, a concrete goal to be achieved over time.
 Coupons should be used as a weapon only if delivered to the right consumer segment within a context that enhances the brand’s quality perception.

 Coupon redemption rates go down; face values increase.
 Competition does the same, and redemption rates still decrease.
-This vicious cycle is the major reason behind every package goods company’s quest to find something more effective than FSIs, especially every 4th quarter.
-(Social media to the resuce?)
+This vicious cycle is the major reason behind every FMCG company’s quest to find something more effective than FSIs, especially every 4th quarter.
+(Social media to the rescue?)

 One should also question coupons in new product introductions.
 Given the Value = Quality/Price equation, the question is valid.
 Granted a coupon can induce trial, but within the context of V=Q/P, the P is artificial and the Q unestablished.
 Ever wonder why so many new products succeed at launch but perform poorly in the post-test market?
 The heavily-couponed or widely-sampled product tested is not perceived as the same product as the one ultimately sold.
 The usual excuse, that getting consumers to “try” so they’ll discover the quality and be willing to pay full price in the future, asks consumers to do work for which they have neither time nor inclination.